davidcc73/p4-srv6-INT/README.md

 5. If no flows can be detoured, no `SRv6` operations are applied.

+## INT Collector
+Python script that sniffs the interfaces to where the INT reports are sent to.

+Parses the packet and stores their indo in the DB.

+Currently to determine the original size of the packet without the INT data, before storing data in the DB, we have a .json file that matches a size in bytes for each packets `DSCP`, this is only used for test purposes and a possible solution is at `Repository's Issues`.

 ## Make Commands

 | Command    | Description |